TheAfroOfDoom/opensim-marketplace/README.md

 `npm install` or `yarn`

-## Usage
+## Running

-The frontend and backend must both be run seperately.
+#### Environment Variables

+Must ensure that there is a valid connection to the database.
+In order to connect to the database, modify the .env file in the `backend` root folder.

+- `PORT` for changing port server runs on.
+Default is 5000
+- `TEST_UUID` User ID for testing. **Used for testing only**
+- `DB_URL` for the IP of the database or location name of the database.
+- `DB_USERNAME` Username of connection
+- `DB_PASSWORD` Password of connection
+- `DB_NAME` Name of the database to connect to (Ex: 'opensim').

-#### frontend
+#### Frontend

-In the command prompt or terminal, move to the frontend directory and run the following command:
+In the command prompt or terminal, move to the `opensim-marketplace` directory.

+**Note:** Before running the development react server, a location for the backend server must be specified.
+In the frontend directory, open the `package.json` file and change `proxy` from `http://localhost:5000/` to the where the server will be run.

+To run the development react server, type:

 `npm start`

-This will start the React at __localhost:3000__.
+**Note:** This will start the React at `http://localhost`. or at whatever port is specified in `package.json`.
+To change this port, find the scripts section of `package.json` and modify the `start` script to specified port.

-While editing the project in the code, any edits that are made to the `src` folder will be automatically updated on the browser window.
+**Note:** While editing the project in the code, any edits that are made to the `src` or `public` folder will be automatically updated on the browser window.

+At any time, you can run `npm run build` or `yarn build`.
+This will create an optimized build in the folder within the frontend directory called `build`.
+The `build` folder is a static HTML file with vanilla javascript.
+This HTML is referenced by the backend Node.js server

+**Note:** You can run this html file directory and see the website load, but it will not be functional even with the backend server running.
+To work correctly, it must be run through the backend server

-#### backend
+#### Backend

-In the command prompt or terminal, move to the backend directory and run the following command:
+In the command prompt or terminal, move to the `backend` directory and run the following command:

 `npm run dev`

-This will start a local Node.js server at __localhost:5000__.
+This will start a local Node.js server at **localhost:5000** or whatever port specified.

-Optionally, there is an npm package you can download called [nodemon](https://www.npmjs.com/package/nodemon).
-When run with this package, changes to backend code will automatically update and restart the server.
-Install with `npm install -g nodemon` then start the server with the following command:

-`nodemon ./src/index.js`
+When accessing `http://localhost:{port}/` or wherever the backend server is started, the production build found in `opensim-marketplace/build` of the marketplace should load.
+This will work exactly as the React Development Server should if run.

-__Note:__ The backend requires that there be connection to the database to funcion properly
+**Note:** The backend requires that there be connection to the database to function properly

-__Note:__ Features of the frontend will rely on the backend being up and running.
-Always make sure that both are running together to ensure that evrything works as intended.
+**Note:** The React development server will rely on the backend being up and running.
+Always make sure that both are running together to ensure that everything works as intended.

-__Note:__ Any time you pull or merge from the repository, make sure you run `npm install` or `yarn` to download any new modules
+**Note:** Any time you pull or merge from the repository, make sure you run `npm install` or `yarn` to download any new modules

-## Tools & Resources

-#### Text Editor Packages
-Use packages that can be added to make developing much easier and smoother.
-Many you can find will provide autocomplete, snippets, and syntax highlighting.

-These are a few recommendations:
-##### Atom
-* [atom-beautify](https://atom.io/packages/atom-beautify) - Cleans up code to desired style.
-Works with nearly all languages.
-* [atom-ide-ui](https://atom.io/packages/atom-ide-ui) - Provides visual syntax highlighting and error detection.
-Foundation for several packages supporting several languages.
-* [atom-typescript](https://atom.io/packages/atom-typescript) - Provides IDE functionality for typescript, superset of javascript.
-We may not directly use typescript, but this package will be in the background if it is used in the project.
-* [minimap](https://atom.io/users/atom-minimap) - A minimap that shows the whole file.
-These files can potentially get quite large and confusing so this can be helpful.
-* [platformio-ide-terminal](https://atom.io/packages/platformio-ide-terminal) - A command prompt or terminal built into atom.
-* [prettier-atom](https://atom.io/packages/prettier-atom) - Package to format files to the 'prettier' style.
-* [react-snippets](https://atom.io/packages/react-snippets) - Package providing snippets for common React code

-##### VSCode
-* [ES7 React/Redux/GraphQL/React-Native snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) - Excellent package that provides several snippets for common React code.
-* [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Helps identify errors in javascript code.
-Works with JS and JSX files.
-* [Prettier](https://marketeplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Package to format files to 'prettier' style

-#### React Documentation
-Documentation on the different pieces of [React](https://reactjs.org/docs/getting-started.html).
-This will explain how to get started with React along with the various elements that make it useful.

-#### Postman
-[Postman](https://www.postman.com/) is an online service that will allow for query testing of a local backend.
-You can test out different endpoints and view the data recieved.

-#### MySQL Workbench
-[MySQL Workbench](https://www.mysql.com/products/workbench/) is a software that allows for testing queries and database management.
-It is a GUI makes the process a lot more visual and streamlined.